mbeccuti/Docker_and_Reproducibility/2019-Docker_and_Reproducibility_Torino_cra.md

 <br>

 ### Learning objectives
-(.........Learning objectives describe the goals and intentions of the instructor who teaches the course.
-They state the purpose and goals of a session or of the course...)

-By the end of this course, the participant will learn the core concepts of Docker and how to easily embed bioinformatic pipelines/workflows into a docker container...........................
+At the end of  this Docker Course the participant will be able to:
+- Learn basics of Docker;
+- Assess the advantages of a containerized software development & deployment;
+- Use Docker engine features necessary for running containerized applications;
+- Learn how to use  t Docker File and Docker Hub to create a Docker images;
+- Learn the various networking mechanisms available in Docker.
 <br>

 ### Learning outcomes